galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 You know you'll need additional packages installed on your system, as it relies on [htslib, a C library for working with HTS data](https://github.com/samtools/htslib).
 This usually means installing additional packages and things that are not always available from within Python's packaging ecosystem.

 Conda environments go beyond virtual environments, and make it easier to develop, run, test and share code with others.
-In this tutorial, we learn how to set up a virtual environment to develop our code and manage our external dependencies.
+In this tutorial, we learn how to set up an environment to develop our code and manage our external dependencies.

 > <agenda-title></agenda-title>
 >